 Another Jewish social service agency has replaced FEGS as New York City’s largest social service group.

-- Special report: The changing face of New York Jewry
+- The Changing Face of New York Jewry

 The Jewish Board of Family and Children’s Services, or JBFCS, is taking over $75 million worth of government and other contracts formerly filled by the Federation Employment Guidance Services, which shocked many in the nonprofit and Jewish community when it announced in February that it would close.